Browse by Medical Category

 Interested in research participation?
 We are currently recruiting patients with bipolar disorder or major depression.
 Please call Sarah at 617-643-3105 or email CEDD@partners.org to see if you might be eligible to participate in a study.

-The purpose of this research study is to see if the drug, simvastation, is safe and effective in treating people who have bipolar disorder and are already taking lithium.
+The purpose of this research study is to see if the drug, simvastatin, is safe and effective in treating people who have bipolar disorder and are experiencing an episode of depression.
 The drug is approved by the U.S. Food and Drug Administration (FDA) to lower cholesterol levels, but the FDA has not approved simvastatin to treat bipolar disorder.
-In this study, patients will receive either simvastatin or placebo for 8 weeks at no cost.
-This study involves a screening and baseline visit, followed by weekly visits with the possibility of continuing simvastatin for 6 months.
+In this study, patients will receive either add-on simvastatin or placebo for 8 weeks at no cost.
+This study involves a screening and baseline visit, followed by 8 weekly visits with the possibility of continuing simvastatin for 6 months.
 Eligible patients will come to study visits and receive laboratory tests and physical examinations at no cost.

-Bipolar patients aged 18-65, who are currently experiencing depressive symptoms and taking lithium, please contact the research coordinator at 617-643-3105 or CEDD@partners.org for more information.
+Bipolar patients aged of 18-65, who are currently experiencing depressive symptoms and taking lithium, valproate, or another atypical antipsychotic, please contact the research coordinator at 617-643-3105 or CEDD@partners.org for more information.

 The Use of Human Skin in the Creation of Cellular Models of Mood Disorders